One of the main advantages of using WordPress is that you don’t need to know how to write code to manage your website.

 (EmbedIt Pro Shortcode)

-A couple of new menu buttons will display on your Visual Editor menu toolbar: HTML Snippet and Custom Field…
+Two new menu buttons will appear on your Editor toolbar: Embed HTML Snippet and Embed From Custom Field…

-(The plugin adds new menu buttons to the visual editor)
+(The plugin adds new menu items to the WordPress visual editor toolbar)

-You can use the HTML Snippet button to add a shortcode to your pages.
-With the cursor location selected, click on the HTML Snippet button to select and insert your snippet in the text …
+Use the HTML Snippet button to insert a shortcode into your content.
+With the cursor location selected, click on the HTML Snippet button to select and place the code snippet in your text …

-(Use the menu buttons to add a shortcode to your content.)
+(Use the HTML Snippet button to insert a shortcode into your posts.)

-A small window will pop up on your screen allowing you to insert any HTML Snippets you have saved.
-Type in the name of the HTML Snippet you want added into your page/post and click OK to continue …
+A a new window will pop up on your screen allowing you to insert any HTML Snippets you have stored.
+Select the HTML Snippet you would like inserted into your page or post and click OK to continue …

-The shortcode will be inserted in the location of your cursor …
+Your shortcode will be inserted in the location you have specified …

 (Shortcode inserted into content)

-While you are logged into your admin, you should see an ‘Edit Snippet’ button displayed below where your code has been added.
-This lets you adjust code “on the fly” (this is useful if you need to edit code parameters, video sizes, etc.)
+While you are logged into your admin, you should see an ‘Edit Snippet’ button displayed next to where your code has been added.
+This allows you to change scripts “on the fly” (this is useful if you need to edit form elements, image sizes, etc.)

-To edit your code, click on the Edit Snippet button …
+To update your code, click the Edit Snippet button …

-(Edit, update, and republish your code to make global changes)
+(Edit, update, and republish your code to make sitewide changes)

-Tip #1: With EmbedIt Pro, you can export your snippets (and import these into other sites) using the Tools > Export function …
+Tip #1: You can export your HTML snippets (and import these into other WordPress sites) using the Tools > Export function …

-Tip #2 (Advanced Users): The EmbedIt Pro plugin also uses WordPress Custom Fields to insert code into your posts.
+Tip #2 (Advanced Users): The EmbedIt Pro plugin also uses WordPress Custom Fields to add code to your content.

-If you know how custom fields work, you can paste HTML code into a custom field and place a shortcode into your content with the “Custom Field” button.
-This is useful when you want to embed HTML into a single post without leaving the post editing window.
+If you know how to use custom fields in WordPress, you can add code to a custom field and place a shortcode into your content with the “Custom Field” menu button.
+This is useful when you want to insert code into a single post without leaving the post editing window.

-(Add shortcodes to your posts via custom fields)
+(Paste shortcodes into your posts with custom fields)

-Tip #3 – Use Themes With Drag And Drop Page Builders
+Tip #3 – Use WordPress Themes With Drag And Drop Page Builders

 Tip #4 – Adding code to the header section of WordPress

-A plugin like EmbedIt Pro lets you easily insert scripts and code into content inside your WordPress pages and posts.
+A plugin like EmbedIt Pro lets you easily insert code and scripts into content inside your WordPress posts and pages.

-Some applications (e.g. analytics and ad tracking tools), however, require that code be added not only to content but also to areas like headers, footers, etc.
+Some applications, however, require code to be inserted into content but also to areas such as headers, footers, etc.

-You can find a number of plugins that will allow you to add code to the header or footer section of your pages and posts.
-Many of these plugins, however, will add code every page on your site, not just the ones you want (check the plugin’s settings – some plugins and themes will add the code to every page and then let you turn the code on/off for selected pages).
+You can find a number of WordPress plugins that let you add code to headers and footers of posts and pages.
+Many of these plugins, however, will add code to all pages and posts, not just the ones you want (some plugins and themes will add code to every single page and then let you turn the code on/off for individual pages or posts).

-If you want to add code outside of regular content areas, then you will need to either customize your site or use a plugin like the one described below.
+If you want to add scripts outside of content areas, then you will need to either customize your theme files or use a plugin like the one described below.

-The section below is for advanced users.
-If you need any help adding code to your site, please contact a professional WordPress web developer.
+The information below is for advanced WordPress users.
+If you need help adding or removing scripts from your site, please contact a professional WordPress web developer.

-The way this plugin works is that it lets you extend your site’s functionality with custom code blocks that can be assigned to individual posts, pages, categories, custom posts, URLs, expressions, and much more!
+The way this plugin works is that it lets you extend your site’s functionality by adding custom code using code blocks that can be assigned to individual posts, pages, categories, custom posts, URLs, expressions, and more!

-Note: When you first try using CJT, you will be asked to go through an installation process to create the plugin’s database tables and activate the plugin’s functionality.
+Note: The first time you try to use CJT, you will be asked to go through an installation process to create the plugin’s database tables and activate the plugin’s functionality.
 It’s really simple, just click the ‘Install’ button …

 Click on New Code Block to begin adding custom code …

-In the ‘Create New Code Block’ window, add a name to your code block, select the checkbox to activate it (or leave it unchecked if you don’t want to activate it yet), select a “Location Hook” (specify where to insert your code block.
-Options = Header / Footer.), and specify the “Initial Block Position” (specify if the script should be added before or after all other code inside the header or footer.
+In the ‘Create New Code Block’ window, add a name to your code block, select the checkbox to activate it (or leave it unchecked if you don’t want it activated yet), select a “Location Hook” (specify where to insert your code block.
+Options = Header / Footer.), and choose the “Initial Block Position” (specify whether the script should be added before or after all other code in the header or footer.
 Options = First Block / Last Block.).
 Click Create …

-A blank text area will appear.
+A blank text field will appear.
 Paste your code or script into this area …

-Next, select where you would like your code to be inserted (e.g. in specific Pages, Custom Posts, etc …)
+Next, select where you want to insert the block (e.g. in specific Pages, Posts, etc …)

-The CJT screen also has a number of icons you can click to access different functions, help documentation, etc. (hover your mouse over the icons for descriptions of features) …
+The main screen also has a number of icons you can click to access different features, help, etc. (hover your mouse over the icons for descriptions of all items) …

 (Access plugin functionality via toolbar icons)

-(Click ‘Save All Changes’ to save your code settings)
+Click the ‘Save All Changes’ button to save your settings …

-Some scripts will ask you to verify that you have added the code correctly and some will not.
+Some scripts will ask you to verify if your code has been added correctly and some will not.

-If you have pasted conversion tracking code into areas of your site that are not meant to be visible (like the “header” section) and you need to check if the code has been added correctly, then do the following:
+If you have pasted code into an area that is not meant to be visible (like the “header”) and you want to check if the code has been added correctly, then do the following:

-First, open up your internet browser (e.g. Firefox) and visit the page containing the code.
+First, open up your internet browser (we’ll use Firefox in this example) and go to the page containing the code.

 Select Tools > Developer > Page Source from your browser menu …

-A new window opens and displays the source code for your page.
+A new browser window will open up displaying the source code for that page.

-If you can see the code in your page, then all that’s left is to test your script and make sure that everything is working as it should.
-If you experience any errors, repeat the above process and make sure that your code has been inserted correctly, or get help from a professional.
-As stated earlier in this tutorial, always back up your files and database before adding, changing or deleting code.
+If you can see your code, then the next step is to test your script and make sure that everything is working correctly.
+If you experience any problems, repeat the process and make sure that your code has been inserted correctly, or get help from a professional.
+As stated earlier in this tutorial, always back up your site before doing anything that involves changing code.

-Congratulations, now you know how to insert scripts into your WordPress posts.
+Congratulations, now you know how to add code snippets to WordPress content.

-Disclaimer: We have no association with WordPress, Automattic, or any of the WordPress-related products reviewed on this website.
-We may receive an affiliate commission of financial benefit from sales of any products and services mentioned on our site.
-All images and details sourced from product websites are the copyright of their respective owners, comply with all license terms and agreements of use are used solely for illustrative or training purposes.
+Disclaimer: This site has no association with WordPress or any of the products mentioned or reviewed on this website.
+We may receive affiliate commissions or financial benefits from sales of products advertised, mentioned or linked to this site.
+All images and descriptions sourced from product websites remain the copyright of their respective owners, comply with all license terms and agreements of use are being used solely for illustrative or training purposes.

-Was this post useful?
-If so, please consider using the links below and share this tutorial with other online users.
+Did you enjoy this post?
+If so, please consider using the social buttons below to share this article with other online users.